umashankar47/BgRemover/README.md

 #  AI Background Remover

 A Java-based tool that automates background removal using Microsoft Designer's API.
-This project reverse-engineers the API calls and allows users to process images quickly by configuring input/output directories.
+This project reverse-engineers the API calls and allows users to process images Quickly and in High Quality by configuring few elements, Avoiding the hassle of clunky UI.

 ## Features